 If you’re planning a trip to Bali then you can’t miss the chance to go white water rafting!
 What better way to spend a morning than bumping your way down a river and falling off edges, right!?

-Where to Go White Water Rafting
+Where to Go White Water Rafting in Bali

 After a lot of research, we found that Ubud is a great place to go for white water rafting.
 The Telaga Waja River is surrounded by gorgeous scenery and is the perfect amount of bumpiness and frothiness!
 The Ayung River is also popular too but we read that there were hundreds of stairs to climb before lunch so we sacked it off.
 There are different companies sending people down different parts of the river so make sure you research first!